openblockchains/awesome-diem/README.md

 ### Wallets

+Official

+**Calibra** (web: [`calibra.com`](https://calibra.com)) - Facebook's official wallet for Libra.
+Calibra will be available in the Apple App Store, Google Play Store, integrated into Facebook's Messenger and WhatsApp.
+Calibra's launch is planned for the 2nd half of 2020.
+Calibra will be a custodial wallet and will require KYC (Know Your Customer).

 Articles & Live Demos

 - [The First Libra Wallet Proof-of-Concept (POC) - Building your own Wallet and APIs](https://medium.com/kulapofficial/the-first-libra-wallet-poc-building-your-own-wallet-and-apis-3cb578c0bd52)